kutespaces/kubernetes/README.md

 ## Exercises

-Exercises are updated daily from [dgkanatsios/ckad-exercises](https://github.com/dgkanatsios/ckad-exercises).
+Exercises are updated daily from [dgkanatsios/ckad-exercises](https://github.com/dgkanatsios/ckad-exercises) 🙏.
+I used those exercises myself when preparing for CKAD and passed without issues.

 1. [Core Concepts](exercises/a.core_concepts.md)